Understanding 3-A Sanitary Standards

 3. Equipment manufacturers that build equipment used in food processing

-The 3-A criteria help companies comply with USDA requirements and develop the required written food safety plan and preventive controls to comply with the Food Safety Modernization Act (FSMA).
+The 3-A criteria help companies comply with USDA requirements and develop the required written food safety plan and preventive controls to comply with the Food Safety Modernization Act (FSMA)

 Additionally, to receive 3-A certification, processing equipment must undergo a Third Party Verification process to ensure that it meets 3-A standards.
 Although 3-A has standards and certification for equipment, it provides Accepted Practices for complete systems comprised of separate equipment components.
 Equipment such as pumps and heaters have standards; however, when built into a system, that system is built into an Accepted Practice but needs to be certified.